Best Steel Stocks to Buy Now (2025)

 Worthington Steel (NYSE:WS) is the #3 top steel stock out of 23 with a Zen Rating of B. Stocks with a rating of B have had an average return of +19.88% per year.
 Learn more.

-The Component Grade breakdown for Worthington Steel (NYSE:WS) is: Value: B, Growth: C, Momentum: C, Sentiment: C, Safety: B, Financials: C, and AI: A.
+The Component Grade breakdown for Worthington Steel (NYSE:WS) is: Value: B, Growth: C, Momentum: C, Sentiment: C, Safety: B, Financials: C, and AI: C.

-Worthington Steel (NYSE:WS) has a Due Diligence Score of 32, which is 2 points higher than the steel industry average of 30.
+Worthington Steel (NYSE:WS) has a Due Diligence Score of 32, which is equal to the steel industry average of 32.

 Worthington Steel stock has a consensus Strong Buy recommendation according to Wall Street analysts.
 Of the 1 analyst covering Worthington Steel, 100% have issued a Strong Buy rating, 0% have issued a Buy, 0% have issued a hold, while 0% have issued a Sell rating, and 0% have issued a Strong Sell.